multi-build/multibuild/README.rst

 Therefore any environment variable defined in the ``.travis.yml`` or bash shell scripts listed above are available for your build and test.

-OS X builds may be targetted either at macOS 10.6+ (dual arch 64 / 32 bit) or macOS 10.9+ (64b only).
+macOS builds may be targeted either at macOS 10.6+ (dual arch 64 / 32 bit) or macOS 10.9+ (64b only).
 These depend on the corresponding build of python from https://www.python.org/downloads/mac-osx/.
 At the time of writing, 10.9+ / 64 bit builds are supported for Python